User guideGetting startedQuick start guide

 Get your first project configured in under 10 minutes.

-Time to complete: Less than 10 minutes
+Time to complete: Under 10 minutes

-• Create a new AI use case
+• Create an AI use case

-• See your compliance progress on the dashboard
+• See progress reflected on the dashboard

-Step 1: Create your first use case
+Step 1: Create a use case

 Create new use case modal showing fields for title, owner, start date, geography, applicable regulations, AI risk classification, goal, and description

-Step 2: Select a compliance framework
+Step 2: Attach a compliance framework

 EU AI Act

-European Union AI regulation requirements
+European AI regulation for high-risk systems

 ISO 42001